Banned Books Week occurs every September and Betsy, an early literacy librarian, has a primer on First Amendment rights for children.

 What is Banned Books Week?
 Are we celebrating the banning of books?
 Absolutely not!
 Banned Books Week is an annual opportunity for libraries to show support for everyone's First Amendment freedom to access information, as well as their freedom to read, question and think for themselves.
 But how does the First Amendment work with children?
 That's a little more complicated.

 Technically, the First Amendment applies to children.
 But practically, it is up to parents to decide whether certain topics and formats are suitable for their children.
 When is a child ready to read about death, for example?
 Every child is different and only their parent can decide.
 Rule of thumb: children will usually not be interested in reading about something that they're not ready for.
 This is called self-censoring.

-While you're celebrating, check out this list of the top 100 Banned/Challenged Books.
+While you're celebrating, check out this list of the top 100 Banned/Challenged Books, opens a new window.
 Some of my favorites are on it!
 How many have you read?